 This is sooo not true.
 In fact, it burns me up every time I hear it.

 The reason it persists is that it is an easy solution most people try to apply as a one size fits all band-aid.
 Your money situation is personal, and you should approach it in a way that works for you.
 A monthly approach might not be the best way.
-Perhaps you are paid bi-weekly, and prefer to budget by pay cheque instead of trying to make a monthly budget work.
+Perhaps you are paid bi-weekly and prefer to use the budget by paycheck method instead of trying to make a monthly budget work.

 I have experienced different pay period’s at a few jobs: Monthly, Bi-weekly, and I have tried out numerous approaches to budgeting.
 Monthly is not the only way, nor even the most effective way for most people.